dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

 ## Question table

-This table holds details on individual Questions in a Question section.
+The table `qrr` holds details on individual Questions in a Question section.
 Each item in the table is a CBOR map containing a single Question.
 Each item in the map has an unsigned value and an unsigned key.
 This data is optionally collected.

 Field | Description
 :-----|:-----------